MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-item-tracking.md

 If you work on the **Item Tracking Lines** page for a long time, or if there's a lot of activity with the item you're working with, you can choose the **Refresh Availability** action.
 Also, the availability of the item is automatically rechecked when you close the page to confirm that there aren't availability problems.

-## To assign serial or lot numbers during an inbound transaction
+## <a name="to-assign-serial-or-lot-numbers-during-an-inbound-transaction"></a>To assign serial or lot numbers during an inbound transaction

 You might want to track items from the moment they arrive.
 In that case, the purchase order is often the central document.
 However, you can do item tracking from any inbound document and its posted entries display in the related item ledger entries.